ouha0/Limit-Order-Book-basic/README.md

 This project is a simple implementation of a limit order book (LOB) in C++.
 It is designed as an educational tool to demonstrate the core functionality of matching buy and sell orders based on price-time priority.

 This is not a low-latency system.
-The primary focus is on correctness and clarity of the fundamental LOB mechanics, not on advanced features ligh high-frequency performance, network protocols or complex order types.
+The primary focus is on correctness and clarity of the fundamental LOB mechanics, not on advanced features like high-frequency performance, network protocols or complex order types.

 # Features
 - **Add Orders:** Accepts new buy and sell limit orders
 - **Cancel Orders:** Order cancellation mechanism
-- **Price-time Priority Matching:** Matches orders based on standard exchange rules ( Price first, then first-in-first-out)
+- **Price-time Priority Matching:** Matches orders based on standard exchange rules( Price first, then first-in-first-out)
-- **Trade Log:** logs all trades with price, quantity, and parties (customer id)
+- **Trade Log:** logs all trades with price, quantity, and parties (customer ID)

 *   **The Books (`std::map`):**